scarlettchen09/Google-Search-Scraper-for-VSFS/README.md

 ![Search bar](https://i.imgur.com/mGggzuf.png)

-4. Use the file navigator in the Jupyter Notebook to navigate to the .iypnyb file.
-Select Run>Run all to run the program.
+4. Use the file navigator in the Jupyter Notebook to navigate to the .ipynb file.
+Select Cell>Run all to run the program.

 ![Jupyter Notebook](https://i.imgur.com/4Tv3hP6.png) ![Run all](https://i.imgur.com/HKSKnn7.png)
 ## Alternative method (pip):